 - Blockchains are publicly visible (with the exception of centralized or privacy-focussed blockchains).

 - Decentralized blockchains can’t be censored or edited.
+(It’s extremely difficult)

 This all sounds great and wonderful, but a lot of new people get scared of messing it up.

-We hear this a lot, and we’ve felt it ourselves.
+We hear this a lot.
+We’ve felt it ourselves.